 At this point, recalculate the correct exposure for the ND filter you added to match the one without it.

-For example, if a correctly exposed photo without a filter was f/8, 1/50 and ISO 100, and then you added a 6 stop filter, you need to remove 6 stops of light from that exposure.
-For example, the new photo could be shot at f/11, 0.6 seconds, ISO 100.
+For example, if a correctly exposed photo without a filter was f/8, 1/50, and ISO 100, and then you added a 6-stop filter, you need to remove 6 stops of light from those exposure settings.
+The new photo could be shot at f/11, 0.6 seconds, ISO 100.

 Take a test shot and check the histogram for the last time.

 Be aware that the perfect conditions to take the shot could last only a few moments.
-The sunrise pastel colours, the fire sunset on the tops of the mountains, the wind that speeds up clouds – they can be gone in a second.
+The sunrise pastel colors, the fire sunset, and the wind pushing the clouds can be gone in a second.

-If your exposure time is one or two minutes (or more), you only have one shot available to set them in your photo.
+If your exposure time is one or two minutes, you only have one shot available to set them in your photo.

-Landscape photography (especially long exposure) is a continuous game to test your patience.
+Landscape photography is a continuous game that tests your patience.

-You have to find the chosen location, and arrive there with plenty of time to spare.
-Then you can to find the right composition.
-And finally you have to wait for the ideal conditions.
+You have to find the chosen location and arrive there with plenty of time to spare.
+Then you have to find the right composition.
+And then you have to wait for the ideal conditions.

-It might happen that that one chance to shot won’t materialise.
-Then you have to go home empty handed, waiting and planning the next trip.
+It might happen that your one chance to shoot won’t materialize.
+Then you have to go home empty-handed, waiting and planning the next trip.

-Now that you know how to make a long exposure landscape photograph, you can learn how to create it without filters.
+Now that you know how to make a long-exposure landscape photo, you can learn how to create it without filters.

 Yes, you can simulate a long exposure without using ND filters.
-You’re still going to need a tripod though.
+But you’re still going to need a tripod.

-At this point when you are ready to shoot you can create a series of shots which show the movement of your element.
+When you are ready to shoot, you can create a series of shots that show the movement of your subject.
 You will need at least 20-30 images.

 And now, go to Lightroom.
-Once you have imported the images into the catalogue, work your edits on one shot.
-Then synchronise all the edits of this shot with the others of the series.
+Once you have imported the images into the catalog, edit one shot.
+Then synchronize all the edits of this shot with the others of the series.

-Once done, select all the images in the series, right click, and open in Photoshop as layers.
+Once done, select all the images in the series, right-click, and open them in Photoshop as layers.
 This process will take some time, so relax a little and let your computer work.

-Once finished you will have a Photoshop document with all the images in a stack of layers.
-Next step is to select all the levels and then right-click “Create smart object”.
+Once finished, you will have a Photoshop document with all the images in a stack of layers.
+The next step is to select all the levels and then right-click “create smart object.”

 And watch the magic and your long exposure combine together.

-For me the best thing is to be out there in nature and think about creating something that will always remind me of that moment.
+For me, the best thing is to be out there in nature, thinking about creating something that will always remind me of that moment.
 So get out there with the above photography tips you’ve read.
 Have fun, experiment, make mistakes, and try again.